javacc/javacc/docs/faq.md

 }
 ```

-However, this may not do the trick.
-In particular, if you use `MORE`, it may be hard to avoid `TokenMgrErrors` altogether.
-It is best to make a policy of catching `TokenMgrErrors`, as well as `ParseExceptions`, whenever you call an entry point to the parser.
-The only time I don't do this is when the token manager specification is so simple that I can be sure that no `TokenMgrErrors` can be thrown.
+However, this may not do the trick - if you use `MORE`, it may be hard to avoid `TokenMgrErrors` altogether.
+It is best to make a policy of catching `TokenMgrErrors` as well as `ParseExceptions` whenever you call an entry point to the parser.

 ### Why are line and column numbers not recorded?

 Since version 2.1 you have the option that the line and column numbers will not be recorded in the `Token` objects.
 The option is called `KEEP_LINE_COLUMN`.
 The default is `true`, so not knowing about this option shouldn't hurt you.

-### How can I process Unicode?
+### Can I process Unicode?

-The following is a short precis of the more detailed account of [Instantiating JavaCC Tokenizers/Parsers to Read from Unicode Source Files](http://www.krbeesley.com/PDF/javacc_unicode.pdf).
+Yes.
+The following is a summary of the detailed account of [Instantiating JavaCC Tokenizers/Parsers to Read from Unicode Source Files](http://www.krbeesley.com/PDF/javacc_unicode.pdf).

 Ensure that the option `UNICODE_INPUT` is set to `true`.